gnieark/DomoGnieark/README.md

 # DomoGnieark

-I invent again the wheel.
 A WEB UI and an API to manage some home automation equipment.
-I'm starting, and if it's finally too painful, I'll forget about this project.
+Work in progress.

 # Installation
 In order to test, or to participate to dev because, it's not working yet.